heykayla/my-writing/Tutorials/dev.to_tutorial.md

 - A computer
 - Internet connection
 - An account to a third-party application
-  - DEV only gives users the option to sign-up with a third-party application; this includes your Apple ID, Forem, GitHub, or Twitter account.
-Ensure to have an account with at least ONE of the available third-party applications. (**NOTE:** This tutorial will demontrate creating a DEV account with GitHub, but you are able to choose any other third-party application as the process is the same for all the third-party applications.)
+  - DEV only gives users the option to sign-up with your Apple ID, Forem, GitHub, or Twitter account.
+Ensure to **have an account with at least ONE of the available third-party applications**.

 ## 1.1 Create a DEV account

-s
+First, we'll create a DEV account using a third-party application.
+This tutorial will demonstrate creating a DEV account with GitHub, but you are welcome to choose a different third-party application; the DEV sign-up process and steps are the same for all the third-party applications.

 ### 1.1.1 Go to the DEV website